wpilibsuite/frc-docs/source/docs/networking/networking-introduction/roborio-network-troubleshooting.rst

 If this ping succeeds, but the .local ping fails, it is likely that either the roboRIO hostname is configured incorrectly, or you are connected to a DNS server which is attempting to resolve the .local address.

 - Verify that your roboRIO has been :ref:`imaged for your team number <docs/zero-to-robot/step-3/imaging-your-roborio:Imaging your roboRIO>`.
 This sets the hostname used by mDNS.
-- :ref:'Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>'
+- :ref:`Disable all other network adapters <docs/networking/networking-introduction/roborio-network-troubleshooting:Disabling Network Adapters>`

 Ethernet Connection
 ^^^^^^^^^^^^^^^^^^^